 What is BIA-ALCL?

-How common is BIA-ALCL?
+How Common Is BIA-ALCL?

-The first case of BIA-ALCL was reported as recently as 1997.
-A few years ago the most reliable frequency of occurrence of BIA-ALCL was estimated at 1 in 300,000 breast implants or an annual incidence of 0.1 to 0.3 per 100,000 women with implants.
-With better reporting the true incidence is higher.
-It looks as though it may occur more commonly in some areas of the world than others.
-For example in Australia, there seems to be a much higher incidence and a suggestion recently was that in some hospitals the occurrence was 1 in 3000 in women with Biocell macro textured implants.
-One specific hospital in Australia has had 5 cases.
-In contrast in the UK, as of August 2017 there have only ever been under 30 cases ever reported, and this is against a background of over 100,000 implants being placed per year.
-We would therefore expect to see a few cases per year in the UK.
-Knowing the frequency of occurrence requires the implant manufacturers to release their sales data, and due to commercial sensitivity this has not occurred as yet in the UK (as of September 2017), although Mr Turton has even requested they release this through personal communication.
-Mr Turton has never seen BIA-ALCL in any of his breast augmentation patients in over 14 years of performing this surgery.
+A number of years ago the frequency of occurrence of BIA-ALCL was under-estimated at 1 in 300,000 breast implants or an annual incidence of 0.1 to 0.3 per 100,000 women with implants.
+With better reporting the true incidence is now better understood.
+It may occur more commonly in some areas of the world than others, or this may be in part due to reporting differences; we are not certain.
+For example in Australia, there seems to be a higher incidence and a suggestion recently was that in some hospitals the occurrence was 1 in 2500 in women with Biocell macro textured implants.
+One specific hospital in Australia has had over 5 cases associated with it, and another surgeon in New York, has also had a cluster of 8 cases associated with his own practice with reconstructive surgery given his case series a rate of approximately 1 in 350.

 Although the first case of BIA-ALCL was in association with a saline filled breast implant, it has been shown to occur independently of the filler material and has been more commonly associated with textured implants (including micro-polyurethane) with no cases to date reported with the sole use of smooth surfaced silicone implants.
 However, uncertainty exists as most of the ALCL cases reported in breast implant patients failed to include information about the texture of the shell and some manufacturers only imprinted their manufacturer stamp on the back of their implants in the last 10 years.